zense/IIITB-StudentKit/docs/induction.md

 </colgroup>
 <thead>
 <tr class="header">
-<p>The purpose of this workplace Induction is to make your transition into your new role as smooth as possible.
-The process will help you integrate and make the most out of your life here!
-So dive right in!</p>
+<p>"There is something magical about new beginnings!"</p><p>The purpose of Induction is to make your transition into this new stage of your life as smooth as possible.
+The process will help you blend in and make the most out of your life here!
+So, lets dive right in!</p>
 <th><strong>Day and Date</strong></th>
 <th><strong>Event</strong></th>
 <th><strong>Timings and Venue</strong></th>